top of page

 'A breath of fresh air for the industry and an inspiration.
 I look forward to seeing them grow and achieve the credit they deserve.'

-Education and community work is a key part of our mission.
-We believe that exposure to a diverse range of composers and music is crucial to changing the narrative about classical music to be more inclusive.
-We have worked with the Benedetti Foundation, the Galaxy House Unit at the Royal Manchester Children’s Hospital, and the Untold Orchestra to create memorable and uplifting experiences through music.
-For the 2023/24 season, we look forward to working with students from Music in Secondary Schools Trust in London and RNCM Pathfinders in Manchester.
+Education and community work is a key part of their mission, with the belief that exposure to a diverse range of composers and music is crucial to making classical music more inclusive.
+Vulva Voce have worked with the Benedetti Foundation, RNCM Pathfinders, the Music in Secondary Schools Trust, Galaxy House Unit at the Royal Manchester Children’s Hospital, and the Untold Orchestra to create memorable and uplifting experiences through music.

 T4AG8330.jpg